w3c/wai-curricula/content/designer/inclusive-design-process.md

 {%- comment -%}

-* Discuss the different levels of skills that users may have when using an assistive technology or an adaptive strategy.
-Explain that different people may need different amounts of time to conduct the proposed activities.
+* Discuss the different levels of skills of people with disabilities when using an assistive technology or an adaptive strategy.
+Emphasize that some assistive technologies and adaptive strategies are difficult to learn.
+Explain that different people may need different timings to conduct the proposed activities.
 For example, setting up different time expectations depending on different levels of experience with the assistive technology and different levels of familiarity with the website or application
 * Explain different testing methods that exist, such as testing with an assistive technology, testing a paper prototype, or testing an HTML template.
 Explain that each of these methods delivers different types of outputs.
 For example, testing a paper prototype is more likely to deliver results related to vision, and assistive technology testing is more likely to deliver results related to the compatibility of the product with assistive technology.

 {%- endcomment -%}